mckennapsean/dissertation/content/02-background.md

 activities were not explicitly captured in many existing visualization process models, and this led to a lack of flexibility when trying to track, describe, and document our own design processes.
-Furthermore, by failing to connect to design decisions or levels of the nested model [@Munzner2009], these models did not emphasize the importance of design rationale for decision-making which can play a critical role in how a complex design process unfolds.
+Furthermore, by failing to connect to design decisions or levels of the nested model [@Munzner2009], these visualization models do not emphasize the importance of design rationale for decision-making which can play a critical role in how a visualization design process unfolds.

 ![